 The complete process includes data recording to both chains, to Fincor and the corresponding chains.

 Identity management, decentralized blogging and social media, NFTs, crowdfunding and many more.
 All decentralized applications (dApps) built on Fincor blockchain are available in one place – through the Fincor desktop software.

 Fincor’s autonomous mechanism allows conducting forkless upgrades during which the upgrades are tested in a separate environment where all (if any) issues that are reported by present peers are addressed by the developers.
 Only then the upgrades are introduced into the main network.

 Built for a Clean Future

 Fincor is environmentally friendly thanks to our PoU algorithm which allows each commercial system to be utilized for running the blockchain.
-Fincor does not have a restriction that in order to run the node, a high specification system will be needed to be configured, often leading to massive carbon emissions and electricity usage, e.g., Ethereum, Bitcoin, Polkadot and others.
+Fincor does not have a restriction that in order to run the node, a high specification system will need to be configured which often leads to massive carbon emissions and electricity usage, e.g., Ethereum, Bitcoin, Polkadot and others.

 However, for Fincor this is not the case – any home system can be utilized to contribute to running the blockchain.

 Be among the first to know about Fincor breakthroughs!